ytmytm/MMM-pekavm/README.md

 			stopID: '',		// Which stop would you like to have displayed?
 			maxConn: 6,		// How many connections would you like to see?
 			lines: ["1","5","238"], // Which lines to show
+			alwaysShowTime: true, // Always show time of departure? (as HH:MM)
 			labelRow: true, // Show or hide column headers
 		    reload: 60000 	// How often should the information be updated?
 (In milliseconds)